vikrampawar/vikrampawar.github.io/_posts/2018-10-14-software-architecture-fundamentals-6.markdown

 3. payload can be any type (text, bytes, object)

+useful for smaller deterministic systems with a distinct processing flow

+filters can easily be added and removed

+provides for high level of decoupling

 **filters**

 Receives data, does something on it and pushes it on to the next filter